MatousMarik/AI/search/pacman/game/doc.md

 # Pac-Man game state API summary
 This provides list of methods that you might need for interaction with Pac-Man game state.
 Note that the interface is built about main idea - all maze nodes has unique index and you access them and their content by these indices.

+You can access all game state fields, but don't modify any of them.

 ## enum `DM`
 Simple enumeration of metrics.
 To be used with the direction methods (below).
 - PATH (precalculated - fast)